-Around the edges of the north and south islands and between them, there are many self-contained worlds of islands for you to discover.
+Around the edges of the North and South Islands and between them, there are many self-contained worlds of islands for you to discover.
 Catch a ferry across the water to places where life moves in sync with the tides.

 The northern lights and midnight sun

 The county of Troms is placed between 68 to 71 degrees northern latitude, giving home to the never ending summer days where the sun stays up for more than two months.
-You can see the midnight sun in Troms between 20 May and 22 July.
+You can see the midnight sun in Troms between 20 May to 22 July.

-In contrast you have the polar nights where the sun does not rise for two months (from 20 November to 21 January).
+At the other end you have the polar nights where the sun does not rise for two months (from 20 November to 21 January).
 The flickering majestic lights of the northern lights can usually be seen in Troms from September until the beginning of April.

 Parks, reserves and gardens